James F. Brooks: Early life and education

-Brooks graduated from University of California Davis, with a Ph.D. in history.
-Before pursuing his career in the academy, Brooks worked for a decade in the publishing and advertising industry in Colorado.
+Brooks graduated from University of California, Davis, with a Ph.D. in history.
+Before pursuing his career in academia, Brooks worked for a decade in the publishing and advertising industry in Colorado.

 Career

 An interdisciplinary scholar of the indigenous and colonial past, Brooks has held professorial appointments at the University of Maryland, UC Santa Barbara, and UC Berkeley, and the University of Georgia, as well as fellowships at the Institute for Advanced Study in Princeton and the Robert Penn Warren Center for the Humanities at Vanderbilt University.

 Brooks was a Resident Scholar at the School for Advanced Research in Santa Fe, New Mexico from 2000–2001, and later joined the staff as Editor of SAR Press.
 In August 2005, Brooks became President and CEO of the School.